Ad Noctum: Circuit(ry is Dark)

 “I cannot believe you just did that.
 Aren’t you always the one telling me not to take risks?” the soldier growls.

-I’m taking a small risk now so you don’t do something astronomically stupid in the relative near term, watching him slowly unravel from the strain of near-constant observation,” his doppelgänger says airily.
+I’m taking a small risk now so you don’t do something astronomically stupid in the relative near term, as you watch him slowly unravel from the strain of constant observation,” his doppelgänger says airily.

 The soldier sighs, then turns to Rush and looks him dead in the eyes, his expression earnest.
 “You’re gonna need to find me.”